sonata-project/SonataAdminBundle/docs/reference/routing.rst

 In some cases, the interface might be required to pass the same parameters across the different ``Admin``'s actions.
-Instead of setting them in the template or doing other weird hacks, you can define a ``getPersistentParameters`` method.
+Instead of setting them in the template or doing other weird hacks, you can define a ``configurePersistentParameters()`` method.
 This method will be used when a link is being generated::

     // src/Admin/MediaAdmin.php

     final class MediaAdmin extends AbstractAdmin
     {
-        public function getPersistentParameters()
+        public function configurePersistentParameters(): array
         {
             if (!$this->getRequest()) {
                 return [];